imphil/osd-software/doc/02_developer/unittests.rst

    firefox tests/unit/opensocdebug-*-coverage/index.html

-To check the code for memory errors you can run the unit test suite under Valgrind.
+To check the code for memory errors you can run the unit test suite under Valgrind with its `memcheck <http://valgrind.org/docs/manual/mc-manual.html`_ tool.

 .. code-block:: sh

-   # all tests with all Valgrind tools
+   # run all tests with Valgrind
    make check-valgrind

-   # all tests with the Valgrind tool "memcheck"
-   make check-valgrind-memcheck